 If recapture must occur, it is done on a descending scale depending on the number of years the relevant property has been in service.
-If the disqualifying event occurs in the first year, 100% of the grant is recaptured; in the second year, 80%; in the third year, 60%; in the fourth year 40%; and in the fifth year, 20%.
+If the disqualifying event occurs in the:

+- First year, 100 percent of the grant is recaptured;

+- Second year, 80 percent;

+- Third year, 60 percent;

+- Fourth year, 40 percent; and

+- Fifth year, 20 percent.

 If the disqualifying event occurs after five years, no recapture is required.

 If a grant recipient sells the qualified property to an entity other than a disqualified person, this does not result in recapture so long as the purchaser of the property agrees to be jointly and severally liable with the original applicant for any recapture (and the property continues to be qualified).

 To be noted is that if the buyer of the property then transfers the property to a disqualified person, recapture is triggered and the original applicant remains liable for the recapture.
 Therefore, it would be advisable for original grant recipients who sell the property to receive adequate indemnities from the buyer to guard against this eventuality.